AUDIT COMMITTEE CHARTER

-The Committee shall meet a least twice annually, or more frequently as circumstances dictate.
+The Committee shall meet a least quarterly, or more frequently as circumstances dictate.
 As part of its job to foster open communication, the Committee will meet at least annually with the Chief Financial Officer and the external auditors and, if requested by the Committee, in separate sessions.

 4. RESPONSIBILITIES AND DUTIES

 To fulfill its responsibilities and duties, the Committee shall:

 b) Review the Company’s financial statements, MD&A, Annual Reports for ASX purposes, and any annual and interim earnings press releases before the Company publicly discloses this information and any reports or other financial information (including quarterly financial statements), which are submitted to any governmental body, or to the public, including any certification, report, opinion, or review rendered by the external auditors.

 a) Review annually, the performance of the external auditors who shall be ultimately accountable to the Board of Directors and the Committee as representatives of the shareholders of the Company.

 b) Obtain annually, a formal written statement of external auditors setting forth all relationships between the external auditors and the Company, consistent with Independence Standards Board Standard 1.

 c) Review and discuss with the external auditors any disclosed relationships or services that may impact the objectivity and independence of the external auditors.